toasterofbread/sinksabre/README.md

 - View bookmarked maps

 > [!NOTE]
 > BeatSaver accounts registered using Discord cannot be used.
-Sync using a playlist instead.
+Sync using a public playlist instead.

 ## Installation